 Remove the chicken breast from the bag and place onto a plate and blot the chicken breast dry with a paper towel.
 This step is important.
 Your grill will be a mess and most likely your chicken will burn if you do not blot the marinade off.
 Throw the bag with the used marinade away.

 Below is what your grill grates will look like if you do not blot them.

 Place the chicken breast onto the grill in a spot with no direct heat.
 If your heat source is only on one side be sure to place the thicker side of the breast toward the heat.
 You can also lower the heat and place it onto an upper rack if you don’t have multiple burners.

-We are shooting to pull these off of our grill at a temp. of 155 to 160 degrees.
+We are shooting to pull the marinated chicken breasts off of our grill at a temp. of 155 to 160 degrees.

 After removing chicken breast from the grill, place on a plate and tent with tinfoil for an additional 5 minutes.
 This should bring the chicken up to a safe 165 degree internal temperature.

 When you know how to grill marinated chicken breast correctly I am sure you will do it all the time.
 We do around here.
 It also keeps from complaining that the wife keeps buying boneless skinless chicken.

 Poultry button thermometers pair by Outset are essential for grilling chicken or turkey.
 Well-cooked poultry is essential… but you don’t want to overdo it.